If you are in China and are looking for a place to go hiking and have a relaxing weekend, then Moganshan is the place for you. Read on...

-- Mount Mogan is a part of Moganshan National Park
+- Mount Mogan is a part of Moganshan National Park.

-- Natural getaway near Hangzhou
+- Natural weekend getaway near Hangzhou

-- Hiking trails -- both cut paths and paved paths to wander around in
+- Hiking trails — both cut paths and paved paths to wander around in

 - Interesting rock formations, ponds, and old architecture to see

-- It is known for cooler summer temperatures and bamboo groves
+- It is known for cooler summer temperatures and bamboo groves.

 It is best known as a hiking and resting area with guesthouses where people can rent rooms in well-built Western-style buildings.
 The buildings were built when the area was as a foreigner enclave before 1948.
 The area is dotted with European-style villas that have been turned into guesthouses.

 You can also hike to a waterfall and a pond called the Sword Pond.
 You can walk around looking at houses and villas made of stone.
-Some of them are big.
 You might be able to identify various architectural styles such as British, French and American.
 Some look like European chalets.

 Missionaries began bringing their families first in the late 1800s.
 Then business people and other foreigners moved in.
 They bought land, and the foreigners set up a government along the lines of the International Settlement.
 The area became a favorite summer retreat for foreign kids, and there was a swimming pool and a tennis court.
 Meeting halls and churches were built too.
 It became a town for influential people and their families, and thousands of foreigners would go there in the summers.

-After WWII, Chiang Kai Shek had a villa there that you can still see.
+After WWII, Chiang Kai-shek had a villa there that you can still see.
 Then top government officials and Communist officials from other countries such as Ho Chi Minh took over the villas.
 So the area has long been one of the country's favorite summer resorts.